dharaniravva2000/dharaniravva2000/README.md

 - 👋 Hi, I’m @dharaniravva2000
 - 👀 I’m interested in creating things using code
 - 🌱 I’m currently pursuing masters in Computer Science
-- 💞️ I’m looking to work to gain professional career
+- 💞️ I’m looking for work to gain professional career
 - 📫 You can reach me via email ravvadharani2000@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: The first programmer was the daughter of a MAD POET